Here's What's Happening in the Life of the Church

 We ask that you notify us of any allergies and/or other pertinent information we may need to know about your child.

-Youth Ministry
+Faith 180 Youth Ministry

-The Youth Group typically meets each Sunday evening from 5 pm - 6:30 pm in building A inviting all teens to join us for an hour filled with Bible teachings, food, games and Jesus.
+Inviting all teens to join us for an hour filled with Bible teachings, food, games and Jesus.
 Mike Conway is our Youth Minister.
 Each week we begin with a fun time, usually a game of modified volleyball.
 Then we come together for a lesson and time for discussion.
 If time permits, we conclude the evening with a little more fun.
 We would like to encourage all of the youth from sixth grade to twelfth grade to come and join us for an evening of fun and growing in our faith, understanding, and knowledge of our Lord.

 We are committed to building stronger generations of faith, hope and love through Jesus Christ.
 From Biblical teaching and group discussion to wild games and fun, SpringLife is the place for youth to be.